Michigan International Speedway: Capacity decline, change to NASCAR ownership

-In the 2010s, MIS underwent a mass capacity decrease.
+In the 2010s, MIS underwent a big mass capacity decrease.
 In 2010, track officials announced the removal of 12,000 seats in the track's third turn in an effort to modernize the track.
 In 2012, MIS track officials also announced the construction of a luxury campsite complex, in the process tearing down grandstands in the track's third and fourth turns.
 By 2014, after another set of grandstands in the track's third turn were torn down, capacity was recorded to be as low as 71,000.
 In 2016, Curtis resigned from his position, being replaced by minor league baseball executive Rick Brenner.
 In 2018, seating capacity went down further to 56,000 to build a new campground area.
 In 2019, the ownership of MIS switched hands to NASCAR when ISC and NASCAR merged in a $2 billion buyout.
 That same year, a new care center was built in the track's infield.
 In October 2021, NASCAR's director of marketing for the American Midwest, Joe Fowler, replaced a resigning Rick Brenner to become the track's general manager.